danawoodman/sketchup-vistools/README.md

 ## Description

-SketchUp Vistools provides a few useful tools to help you in working with layers and entities within your models.
+SketchUp VisTools provides a few useful tools to help you in working with layers and entities within your models.
 The tools are as follows:

 - **Hide Selected Layers** -- Hide all layers that are within your selection.
 - **Isolate Selected Layers** -- Show only layers that are within your selection.